unixdev/indian-number-format/README.md

 # indian-number-format

-When formatting numbers with commas, the Indian sub-continent has a peculiar system.
+When formatting numbers with commas, the Indian sub-continent (Bangladesh, India, Nepal, Maldives, Pakistan, Sri Lanka) has a peculiar system.
 Instead of grouping numbers every 3 digits, it uses a repeating pattern of 3,2,2 digits.
+The first comma is after the third digit, in the thousand's place.
+One hundred thousand is expressed as one lac (or one lakh).
+One hundred lacs is expressed as one crore.
+This pattern repeats itself.
+As an example, 1 trillion is written as: 100,000,00,00,000.
+It is read as "one lac crore".

 You can read about it on Wikipedia here:
 [Indian numbering system](https://en.wikipedia.org/wiki/Indian_numbering_system)

-This modules lets you format numbers in the Indian numbering system.
+This modules lets you format numbers according to the Indian numbering system.

 ## Install